-All parents know that babies have a glossary all their own, and baby birds are no different.
+All parents know that babies have a vocabulary all their own, and baby birds are no different.
 By understanding these basic terms related to baby wild birds, it is easier to identify them, appreciate their struggles, and care for them appropriately when you find a baby bird or a nesting family in your yard.

 01 of 10

 Altricial birds are baby birds that hatch nearly naked and blind, requiring extensive parental care to mature.
 Most songbirds, hummingbirds, and woodpeckers are altricial and are very weak and vulnerable when they first hatch.
 These birds develop feathers and independence rapidly and will be ready to leave the nest in 2-3 weeks, depending on the species.
 Even after leaving the nest, however, they may remain in family groups for several weeks as they learn more foraging or flying skills.

 02 of 10